 Piezoelectric Principle Certain crystals become electrically charged when exposed to pressure, the voltage produced increasing proportionally with pressure rise.
 Quartz and Rochelle salt crystals have these properties.
-Combustion pressure sensors may both use the automobile, small bore diesel engines until recently.
+Combustion pressure sensors may both use the Piezoelectric

-Piezoelectric Principle.
+Principle.

-Pintle nozzle A type of hydraulic injector nozzle used in some IDI above atmospheric or above system mean pressure.
+Pintle nozzle A type of hydraulic injector nozzle used in some recently.